opus-research/jgit/Documentation/technical/reftable.md

 Deletion of any reference can be explicitly stored by setting the `type` to `0x0` and omitting the `value` field of the `ref_record`.
-This entry shadows the reference in earlier files in the stack.
+This serves as a tombstone, overriding any assertions about the existence of the reference from earlier files in the stack.

 ### Compaction